danabreo/aggiemaps/README.md

 | [Stop 1] | [Stop 2] | [Minutes to walk between stops] |
 |:---:|:---:|:---:|

+     The coordinates and routes files are used to populate the graph representing the bus system They provide a user-friendly interface for updating bus stop locations, routes, and timings

 ### verifydata.py
 This python script checks the coordinates.csv and routes.csv files for correctness.
 It detects extraneous bus stops, omitted bus stops, and duplicate coordinates.

 #### To check your changes
+ - Place the coordinates.csv, routes.csv, and verifydata.py files in the same directory.
  - Please make sure you use `Python 3.x.`, `Python 2.x` is not supported currently.
+ - Run verifydata.py.

+ ### generategraph.py
+This python script uses coordinates.csv, walk.csv and routes.csv to generate a graph representing the bus system.
+It first creates a graph with only bussed connections, and then adds walking connections.

+The graph consists of a dictionary, whose key is a stop name and value is a dictionary.
+The keys of this dictionary are stop names and the values are a list whose first element is the time it takes to get between the two stops and latter elements are the busses that serve that route.

+#### To generate a graph
- - Place the coordinates.csv, routes.csv, and verifydata.py files in the same directory.
+ - Place the coordinates.csv, routes.csv, walk.csv, and generategraph.py files in the same directory.
- - Use `Python3` to run verifydata.py.
+ - Please make sure you use `Python 3.x.`, `Python 2.x` is not supported currently.
+ - Run generategraph.py.